romkatv/advent-of-code-2019/README.md

 statement to Zsh was all that was required from me.
 There was a lot of headroom for inefficient implementations, which allowed me to use concise solutions that may not be available in many "proper" programming languages.
-For example, the day 4 puzzle asked to count numbers between `min` and `max` whose decimal digits are non-decreasing and that contain at least one digit that follow itself.
+For example, the day 4 puzzle asked to count numbers between `min` and `max` whose decimal digits are non-decreasing and that contain at least one digit that follows itself.
 This is just 4 lines in Zsh:

 ```zsh